vctr7/Data_Science/DBSCAN/README.md

 I used very basic libraries; sys for change the maximum time of recursion, argparse for I/O, math for calculating the distance between two points, numpy for making zero array, matplotlib for visualizing the result.

 I meaning to perfectly reproduce the results of the instruction but eventually couldn’t.
-Maybe there is subtle differences between my code and TA’s.
+Maybe there are subtle differences between my code and TA’s.

 ## 2. Detailed description of codes (for each function)